 Lean Startup analyzes failed results by asking “why?”
 Specifically, mistakes are analyzed using a Root Cause Analysis referred to as the “5 Whys”.
 The goal of this technique is to determine the root cause of a defect or problem by asking the question “why” five times.

 Each time the question is answered, it creates the basis for the next question.
 This method allows entrepreneurs to minimize the non-important details of an error, and identify the exact cause of their issue.
+The “5 Whys” are a great startup tool if you need to know why things are not working as you expected.

 Let’s take an example of an online supplier of aquarium supplies.
 After running some keywords through Google Keyword Planner, they found that the keyword “how to clean an aquarium” had a high search volume.
 To take advantage of this substantial search request, they wrote and published a 10,000-word blog article called, “The Ultimate Guide on How to Clean an Aquarium.”